 All of the residential assets dealings whether rent or sale will be exempt or zero-rated which means the tax value on the first sale, secondary sales and off-plan sales of any residential properties is zero; however, developers will still be obliged to report the sale on their value-added tax returns.

-So, will residential assets value climb in prospectively?
+So, will residential assets' value climb in prospectively?

 The reply to this issue would be yes.
 Even though residential assets aren’t subjected to VAT but property services are.
-And even though occupant won’t have to pay VAT as per to the new law, property-owner won’t have the same luxury.
+And even though occupants won’t have to pay VAT as per the new law, property-owner won’t have the same luxury.
 Hence, any service that is related to the property such as maintenance services will surely be subjected to VAT tax.
 So, maintenance fees will go up, which makes lease or sale prices vulnerable to a huge and sudden increase.

 The commercial agreement drafted before the VAT law will be subjected to the VAT law terms.
-Hence, contractors will have to reach an agreement with customers to charge the VAT in addition to the previously agreed fees and this to avoid the charge of becoming a cost they have to bear themselves.
-As for rental leases, it is worth noting that contracts drafted before the issuing of the new VAT law and expire in 2018, the occupant will be obliged to pay the VAT cost for the remaining period even if the entire cost of the contract was paid prior to 2018.
+Hence, contractors will have to reach an agreement with customers to charge the VAT in addition to the previously agreed fees and this is to avoid the charge becoming a cost they have to bear themselves.
+As for rental leases, it is worth noting that in contracts drafted before the issuing of the new VAT law and expire in 2018, the occupant will be obliged to pay the VAT cost for the remaining period even if the entire cost of the contract was paid prior to 2018.

 Real Estate Developers